Calvin Pickard: Colorado Avalanche

-Pickard began the 2014–15 season with the Monsters but was recalled to the Avalanche on October 16, 2014 after Semyon Varlamov was placed on injured reserve.
+Pickard began the 2014–15 season with the Monsters but was recalled to the Avalanche on October 16, 2014, after Semyon Varlamov was placed on injured reserve.
 He made his NHL debut the same day against the Ottawa Senators, replacing Reto Berra, who was injured in a collision; Pickard allowed four goals on 27 shots in a 5–3 loss.
 Pickard was sent back to the Monsters on October 25 but was recalled on November 18 after Varlamov suffered a groin injury.
-Pickard earned his first win on November 22 after coming in to relieve an ineffective Berra, and stopped all 17 shots he faced in an eventual 4-3 overtime win.
+Pickard earned his first win on November 22 after coming in to relieve an ineffective Berra and stopped all 17 shots he faced in an eventual 4–3 overtime win.
 After more poor play from Berra, Pickard became the starting goaltender and continued in impressive form until Varlamov returned to the team, after which Pickard became the team's primary backup goaltender.
-Pickard was returned to Lake Erie on December 28, to resume a starting goaltender role.
+Pickard was returned to Lake Erie on December 28 to resume a starting goaltender role.
 After beginning the 2015–16 season with Colorado's new AHL affiliate, the San Antonio Rampage, he was recalled early on in the season when Varlamov suffered another groin injury.
-He returned to the club in late December when Berra injured his ankle, and recorded his first NHL shutout on January 16, 2016 against the New Jersey Devils.
+He returned to the club in late December when Berra injured his ankle.
+Pickard recorded his first NHL shutout on January 16, 2016, against the New Jersey Devils.